ascafaro/photosynthesis_temperature_response_models/README.md

 growth_temp: The average day/light temperature (mean daily maximum temperature at which a species was grown) in °C.

 plant_functional_type: A description of which physiological type the species belongs to (herb/grass, temperate tree, shrub, needle-leaf tree, tropical tree, tropical montane tree).

+reference: The authors and year of publication

+doi: The Digital Object Identifier for the papers from which data was extracted

 temperature: The measured leaf temperature in °C.